Brain tumours kill more children and adults under the age of 40 than any other cancer

 Types of brain tumour

 There are over 120 different types of brain tumour.
-Most commonly, brain tumours develop from cells that support the nerve cells of the brain.
 Read more about the types of brain tumour.

 Symptoms of a brain tumour